SeanAuer/rotor_toolkit/README.md

 # rotor_toolkit

-`rotor_toolkit` is a Python-based design and modeling library for rotorcraft and turbomachinery components, focused on modular, parametric geometry generation.
-The project began as a way to generate and manipulate 2D airfoils, but it is evolving into a pipeline for defining and exporting full 3D rotor assemblies for UAS, turbomachinery, hydrodynamic vehicles, and helicopters.
+`rotor_toolkit` is a Python-based design and modeling library for rotorcraft and turbomachinery components, with a focus on modular, parametric geometry generation.
+The project began as a way to generate and manipulate 2D airfoils but is growing into a pipeline for defining and exporting full 3D rotor or stator assemblies for UAS, turbomachinery, hydrodynamic vehicles, and helicopters.

-The intent is to build a capable toolkit that supports exploratory design, optimization, and integration with external analysis and iteration tools.
-It emphasizes parametric modeling and generation of airfoil and blade sections, with the ability to output geometry in clean, exportable formats.
+The toolkit is designed to support exploratory design, optimization, and integration with external analysis and iteration tools.
+It emphasizes parametric modeling of airfoil and blade sections, with the ability to generate and output clean, structured geometry for downstream applications.

 ---